airadier/rancher-psp-webinar/README.md

 Let's enable PSP

-In Rancher, we can use the UI
+In Rancher, we can use the UI, edit the cluster, and mask PSP enabled, default PSP *restricted*.

 For minikube we can do: